CraftyCancer/ArgoCD/README.md

 3. Once connected, follow the deploy steps to deploy the application
    a.
 Provide the application name.
    b.
 Sync Policy ( Automatic or Manual) - Good to go with Manual.
    c.
-Select the source for the repo.
+Select the source for the repo and provide the path were the file is stored.
    d.
 Select the destination were the deployment needs to be done (Kubernetes default svc)

 **Once deployed we will be able to see the below on UI**

 ![image](https://user-images.githubusercontent.com/113592437/221435824-5674f5e7-e934-4978-9d5e-c9b0727fbc04.png)

 ![image](https://user-images.githubusercontent.com/113592437/221435815-8f4f7984-1987-42c1-979e-87af5935d326.png)